Trump announces travel ban and restrictions on 19 countries set to go into effect Monday

 Follow the AP's coverage of President Donald Trump at https://apnews.com/hub/donald-trump.

 Amiri reported from the United Nations.
-Associated Press writers Ellen Knickmeyer and Danica Coto contributed to this report.
+Associated Press writers Rebecca Santana, Ellen Knickmeyer and Danica Coto contributed to this report.